Seagate/cortx-multisite/doc/fdmi.rst

 Further directions

-- make a setup with S3server as a source of DIX operations to see object metadata in the output of the FDMI plugin made as part of the prototype;
+- make a setup with S3server as a source of DIX operations to see object metadata in the output of the FDMI plugin that was made as part of the prototype;
 - land the prototype as an FDMI demo to Motr.
 There is no such demo at the moment;
 - incorporate knowledge acquired during prototype work into Multisite designs;